JackCuthbert/slack-fm/readme.md

 **Slack-fm** is a tiny self-hosted service that automatically updates your Slack status from your Last.fm profile.

-1. Updates your Slack status when
+1. Updates your Slack status when all the following conditions are met:
+    * the user is not set to "away"
-    * something is playing and a custom status hasn't been set
+    * a custom status hasn't been set
+    * something is now playing on Last.fm
     * the time is between 9am and 5pm (configurable)
     * it's not a weekend (configurable)
-1. Clears your Slack status when
+1. Clears your Slack status when any of the following conditions are met:
+    * a custom status hasn't been set and the user is set to "away"
-    * a custom status has not been set, nothing is playing, and inside active hours
+    * a custom status hasn't been set, nothing is playing, and inside active hours
-    * a custom status has not been set and outside active hours
+    * a custom status hasn't been set and outside active hours

 It looks like this: